 For 65 years now the Department has been home to the Singapore Journal of Tropical Geography (published by Wiley-Blackwell), which we see as an important part of our international visibility and role.
 In addition to the long established and distinctive focus on tropical environments, the Journal has increasingly become a key forum for critical work on the histories of tropical geography, postcolonial perspectives and the rethinking of the geographies of development.
 This has been developed through a set of special issues and Singapore Journal of Tropical Geography lectures held at international conferences.

 In short, Geography at the National University of Singapore is a long-established and thriving research and learning hub.
-I hope you enjoy finding out about our activities from these webpages.
+We hope you enjoy finding out about our activities from these webpages.
 Please don’t hesitate to get in touch if you would like to know more.

 Acting Head, Department of Geography